alexnault/classix/README.md

 ## Why?

-classix considers string expressions faster to type and easier to reason about (conditions first, followed by classNames) than alternatives:
+classix considers string expressions faster to type and easier to reason about (conditions first, followed by classNames) than the alternative:

 ```js
 // 🚫